-Unfortunately there’s bound to be plenty of rainy days during school holidays in the UK but we’ve found the library is great entertainment for an hour or so.
+Unfortunately, there’s bound to be plenty of rainy days during school holidays in the UK but we’ve found the library is great rainy day activity for an hour or so.
 I get to sit down while she pulls the books off someone else’s shelves, and even better she has to be fairly quiet as otherwise “the library lady will tell you off”.
 What’s not to like.

+If you want a free outdoor activity, how about bug hunting?
 I have to admit to a complete phobia of bugs!
-Unfortunately we now have a bug-phobic child as well so we’ve been trying to encourage her to go on bug hunts.
+Unfortunately, we now have a bug-phobic child as well so we’ve been trying to encourage her to go on bug hunts.
 Armed with a little plastic magnifying glass from the pound shop and an empty jam jar we head off to the woods and see what we can find…or what she can find while I stand a sensible distance away.